Martinique Country Report

 The political environment is broadly stable, although labour disputes and sporadic protests over the cost of living are common.
 Martinique moved to a single local government (Conseil Térritorial) in December 2015, which facilitates policy making at the local level.
 As a French territory, citizens and business in Martinique enjoy access to the same legal institutions as those in mainland France.
 Beyond protests, security threats in Martinique are limited, with crime rates below the Caribbean average.
 There is some drug trafficking activity on the island, but it does not pose the same threat to security as it does in other Caribbean countries.

-Labour unrest is likely to be frequent and disruptive in 2018.
+Labour unrest is likely to be frequent and disruptive.
 In September 2017, there were widespread protests against the French government's proposed reforms to labour laws (Code du Travail).
 There were also separate protests across 2017 involving refuellers at the island's main airport, teachers, postal workers, and health workers, among others.
 Such protests tend to involve the erection of roadblocks and subsequently cause significant disruption to roads, businesses, and industry in the capital Fort-de-France.
-Protests relating to the island's high unemployment rate and the high cost of living will present further challenges for the local government in 2018.
+Protests relating to the island's high unemployment rate and the high cost of living will present further challenges for the local government in 2019.

 The rainy season lasts from June until November, with temperatures highest in July (28°C).
 The dry season extends from January until May (average temperature 26°C).
 Hurricanes can strike in September and October.